biolab/orange3/doc/visual-programming/source/widgets/visualize/scatterplot.rst

 If a data set has many attributes, it is impossible to manually scan through all the pairs to find interesting or useful scatterplots.
-Orange implements intelligent data visualization with the **Score Plots** option in the widget.
+Orange implements intelligent data visualization with the **Find Informative Projections** option in the widget.
 The goal of optimization is to find scatterplot projections where instances are well separated.

-To use this method, go to the *Score Plots* option in the widget, open the subwindow and press *Start Evaluation*.
+To use this method, go to the *Find Informative Projections* option in the widget, open the subwindow and press *Start Evaluation*.
 The feature will return a list of attribute pairs by average classification accuracy score.

 Below, there is an example demonstrating the utility of ranking.
 The first scatterplot projection was set as the default sepal width to sepal length plot (we used the Iris data set for simplicity).
-Upon running *Score Plots* optimization, the scatterplot converted to a much better projection of petal width to petal length plot.
+Upon running *Find Informative Projections* optimization, the scatterplot converted to a much better projection of petal width to petal length plot.

 .. figure:: images/ScatterPlotExample-Ranking.png